Lumunix/Domain/_posts/2022-01-02-welcome-to-domain.markdown

 - **Multiple Authors Support** : Multiple [[Authors]] are supported, perfect for hosting guest articles or being part of a larger wiki.

-- **Link Collections** : [[LinkLibrary]] allows you to list link in one place and reuse links across all your posts, update links in one place.
+- **Link Collections** : [[Link Library]] allows you to list link in one place and reuse links across all your posts, update links in one place.

 - **Jekyll Admin CMS** : [[Jekyll Admin]] have a cms like experience similar to wordpress to write posts.